-On average, each of us breathes over 3,000 gallons of air each day.
-When pollutants released from tailpipes and smokestacks get into the air we breathe, it can cause health problems – including asthma, bronchitis, and other respiratory problems.
-The health, environmental, and economic impacts of air pollution are significant—making clean air one of our most precious natural resources.
+On average, each person breathes more than 3,000 gallons of air each day.
+When pollutants released from tailpipes and smokestacks get into the air we breathe, it can cause health problems — including asthma, bronchitis and other respiratory problems.
+The health, environmental, and economic impacts of air pollution are significant — making clean air one of our most precious natural resources.

 Denver Department of Public Health and Environment (DDPHE) is a national leader when it comes to understanding and improving air quality at the local and regional levels.
-As technology, regulations, and the science around air quality continue to evolve, so too does our commitment to make Denver a world class city where everyone who breathes matters!
+As technology, regulations, and the science around air quality continue to evolve, so too does our commitment to making Denver a world-class city where everyone who breathes matters!

 Spectacular views and closeness to nature are just a couple of reasons why people choose to live in Denver.
-Unfortunately, air pollution hanging over the city by the 1970’s had a name - the brown cloud.
-Denver's location at the foot of the Rocky Mountains makes it prone to temperature inversions in which warm air traps cooler air near the ground, preventing pollutants from rising into the atmosphere.
-From the 1970’s-early 1980’s the Denver area exceeded certain EPA air quality standards nearly 200 days annually.
+However, Denver's location at the foot of the Rocky Mountains makes it prone to temperature inversions in which warm air traps cooler air near the ground, preventing pollutants from rising into the atmosphere.
+From the 1970s into the early 1980s, the Denver area exceeded certain EPA air quality standards nearly 200 days annually.
+By the 1970s, air pollution hanging over the city even had a name — the brown cloud.

 Since the 1980s through today, stricter federal emission guidelines for vehicles led to several technological advancements in engine design including catalytic converters, fuel injection and oxygen sensors.
 Industrial sources were also required to install pollution controls and implement best practices.